 The best time to start

 If you want your donation to be used for Christmas, get it to your local food bank in early December.
-Christmas Eve is too late – especially as it’s a Sunday this year!
+Christmas Eve is too late.
 Getting donations early lets food banks sort the items and get them to where they are most needed.

 Collecting through November and delivering the donations in the first week in December would be the best timing.
 If you want to collect during Advent itself, then your donations will be just as welcome in January.